layer-3/clearsync/docs/YIP/YIP-0000-yips.md

 Note that the word _must_ is deprecated and shall not be used when stating mandatory requirements; _must_ is used only to describe unavoidable situations.
 The word _will_ is deprecated and shall not be used when stating mandatory requirements; _will_ is only used in statements of fact.

-The word _should_ indicates that among several possibilities, one is recommended as particularly suitablewithout mentioning or excluding others; or that a certain course of action is preferred but not necessarilyrequired (_should_ equals _is recommended that_).
+The word _should_ indicates that among several possibilities, one is recommended as particularly suitable without mentioning or excluding others; or that a certain course of action is preferred but not necessarily required (_should_ equals _is recommended that_).

 The word _may_ is used to indicate a course of action permissible within the limits of the standard (_may_ equals _is permitted to_).